CICIFLY/Predict_Loan_Using_Machine_Learning_Algorithms_in_Python/README.md

-This depositoty is for the data science projects I have done during fall semester 2018.
+This depositoty is for the data science projects I have done with python